Author: The O’Phalens

 Best museums for kids NYC, kids in front of NYC street art | O'Phalen Adventures

 We may be a nomadic family now, but we launched from Brooklyn!
-We lived in New York City for over ten years.
+We lived in New York City for almost 15 years.
 So who better to share a list of best museums for kids NYC?

 There’s a common misconception that NYC isn’t a great destination for families, but I think that couldn’t be further from the truth.
 True, there are certain transportation and crowd logistics to overcome.
 But it’s so worth it for the vast array of cultural experiences NYC has to offer!